Event

 The Great Mughals: Art, Architecture and Opulence

-On March 7, V&AAF members are invited to join a lecture with Exhibition Curator, Connie Karol Burks, focusing on her perspective of the V&A’s blockbuster…
+On October 8, V&AAF members were invited to join a lecture with Exhibition Curator, Susan Strong, focusing on the curation behind The Great Mughals: Art,…

 Fragile Beauty: Photographs from the Sir Elton John and David Furnish Collection